popsim-consortium/stdpopsim/docs/tutorial.rst

-The examples above (using ``--dfe-bed-file`` and ``--dfe-interval``) model selection on specified genomic intervals that **also** fall within the requested coordinates (10 Mb to 20 Mb on chr22).
-In other words, the supplied DFE intervals are clipped to the contig endpoints.
+The examples above (using ``--dfe-bed-file`` and ``--dfe-interval``) model selection on specified genomic intervals that **also** fall within the region being simulated (10 Mb to 20 Mb on chr22).
+In other words, the supplied DFE intervals are clipped to the contig endpoints on the chromosome.
 For example, the third interval in `ex.bed` above will be silently omitted from the simulation.

 .. warning::